-Ever Heard of Biotin?
-It Could Be the Answer to All Your Hair Woes!
+Heard of Biotin?
+The Possible Answer to Your Hair Woes!

 When it comes to vitamins for your hair, hundreds of people are jumping on the biotin bandwagon!
 But what is it, and what can it really do for you?